 Steve Holt Executive Director

 Steve has been the owner of a Design/Build firm for 30 years and is passionate about architecture, building and community development.
 He has owned the Eureka Center for over 20 years and has transformed bare land into what it is today.
 Steve is also an environmental activist and was instrumental in the creation of the Lake Pend Oreille Waterkeeper, a non-profit organization dedicated to protecting water quality, and is currently President of the Board.
 As an outdoor enthusiasts he enjoys running, skiing, and fly-fishing!

-Katherine Trelstad holds a Bachelor of Arts in Sociology from The Evergreen State College, a Master of Arts in Education from Antioch University, a graduate certificate in Education, Environment & Community from The University of Washington and a certificate in The Age of Sustainable Development from Columbia University.
+Katherine Greenland holds a Bachelor of Arts in Sociology from The Evergreen State College, a Master of Arts in Education from Antioch University, a graduate certificate in Education, Environment & Community from The University of Washington and a certificate in The Age of Sustainable Development from Columbia University.
 Katherine is a poet, performance artist, mother and activist.
 She has lived and taught in Thailand, Guam, Costa Rica, Mexico and Belize.
 Regionally, she has taught at Cornish College of the Arts in Seattle and at IslandWood Outdoor School.
-Drawing on her background in the performing arts and international experience, she advocates for the critical intersectionality of personal artistic craft, global citizenship and sustainable community design.
-Learn more about her work at www.katherinetrelstad.com.
+Drawing on her background in the performing arts and international experience, she advocates for the critical intersectionality of personal artistic craft, engaged citizenship and community resiliency.
+Learn more about her work at www.katherinegreenland.com.

 THE EUREKA INSTITUTE | PO BOX 1112 | SANDPOINT IDAHO, 83864, USA 208-265-4000 email@example.com www.eureka-institute.org